moremoban/pypi-mobans/README.rst

 #. core python package
 #. test configuration setup
 #. ready to commit github repository
-#. automated upload to pypi through twine
+#. automated upload to pypi via github actions
 #. version management through jinja2
-#. automated github release through gease
+#. automatic extraction of github contributors
+#. semi-automatic change log generation

 It is used with `yehua <https://github.com/chfw/yehua>`_.
 Organisations using it: